What is a Urinary Catheter Used For?

 Normally, sexual activities will not be a problem for intermittent and suprapubic catheters.
 People with an indwelling catheter may need more time to adjust.
 In case it’s hard for you to have sex while wearing a catheter, the doctor will teach you how to remove and replace the tube.

 Our Homage Nurses can help with catheter insertion and care, as well as the changing, emptying and cleaning of urine collection bags, all in the comfort of your home.
-Reach out to our Care Advisors at 016 299 2188 to learn more.
+Homage provides caregiving services for your loved ones at every stage.
+Our trained care professionals are able to provide companionship, nursing care, night caregiving, home therapy and more, to keep your loved ones active and engaged.

 - David D. Cravens|Steven Zweig.
 (2000, January 15).
 Urinary catheter management.
 AAFP American Academy of Family Physicians.
 Retrieved December 6, 2020, from https://www.aafp.org/afp/2000/0115/p369.html